Olympia Fields Dethatching Lawn Services

 Contact Olympia Fields’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

-Proper disposal of dethatched lawn material is essential for maintaining Olympia Fields’s environmental standards and complying with local and state regulations.
-The Village operates a comprehensive yard waste collection program, typically running from April through November, which includes curbside pickup and a designated drop-off site for residents.
+Proper disposal of dethatched lawn material is essential for both environmental compliance and community cleanliness in Olympia Fields.
+The village operates a comprehensive yard waste collection program, typically running from April through November, which includes curbside pickup and a designated drop-off site for residents.
 Accepted materials include dethatched thatch, grass clippings, leaves, and small branches, but all must be separated according to municipal guidelines.
-Only biodegradable paper bags or rigid containers (usually up to 32 gallons) are permitted—plastic bags are strictly prohibited.
+Only biodegradable paper bags or rigid containers (usually up to 32 gallons) are permitted—plastic bags are strictly prohibited to comply with state and local waste reduction goals.
 Commercial contractors may be subject to additional permit or fee requirements.
-Residents should check for seasonal collection schedules and ensure that materials are placed at the curb on designated days.
+Residents should check the seasonal collection schedule and ensure that all materials are placed at the curb on designated days.
 For more information on yard waste collection, drop-off site hours, and permit requirements, contact:

 20040 Governors Highway, Olympia Fields, IL 60461